matined/Goldman-Sachs-Warsaw-Quant-Challenge/README.md

 the same transaction would be higher.

 ## Solution
-The complete solution is in the `quant_challenge.ipynb` file.
+The complete solution is in the `solution.ipynb` file.

 Here's the structure of the final DNN model it uses: